User Community Service Desk Downloads

 Copy Ataccama ONE credentials

 Configure the following authentication credentials and provide them to the person responsible for the installation.
-These credentials are later used to fill in the .env file in the Configure the .env file step.
+These credentials are used in the next step, Configure Ataccama ONE connection in the .env file.

 Ataccama credentials in the .env file